hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/697_scc_xii.md

 Swamiji: Going round the whole world, I find that people of this country are immersed in great Tamas (inactivity), compared with people of other countries.
-On the outside, there is a simulation of the Sâttvika (calm and balanced) state, but inside, downright inertness like that of stocks and stones — what work will be done in the world by such people?
+On the outside, there is a simulation of the Sāttvika (calm and balanced) state, but inside, downright inertness like that of stocks and stones — what work will be done in the world by such people?
 How long can such an inactive, lazy, and sensual people live in the world?